A Long History of the Ultimate Safari Refreshment

 Best served on ice with views of an African sunset!

 The craft gin scene is booming throughout South Africa, bringing you botanical and citrus flavors, bright colors, and aromas of which – it’s safe to say – you’ve never experienced before.
 Although there are innumerable ways to concoct the perfect G&T, field guides in Africa swear by Fever Tree tonic water because its quinine is sourced from the last cinchona trees in existence.
 While easy to make, we guarantee that the best Gin & Tonic you’ll ever have will be on your next safari in Africa.
+Visit us on Instagram for more travel inspiration.

 Start Planning Your Dream Trip